-- ✓ Was it hard to do the walk? - ✓ What kinds of things did you notice in particular about your neighborhood that you hadn't noticed before? - ✓ Did any family members, neighbors or friends come with you? - ✓ Did they notice things about your neighborhood that they hadn't noticed before? - ✓ Do you, or does your family or neighbors, plan to take any actions about what you saw in your neighborhood?
-If so, what actions? - ✓ Would you encourage others here who didn't get to do their neighborhood walk to try it?
+- ✓ Was it hard to do the walk? - ✓ What kinds of things did you notice in particular about your neighborhood that you hadn't noticed before? - ✓ Did any family members, neighbors or friends come with you? - ✓ Did they notice things about your neighborhood that they hadn't noticed before? - ✓ What total rating did you give your neighborhood?
+Were you surprised at this rating? - ✓ Do you, or does your family or neighbors, plan to take any actions about what you saw in your neighborhood?
+If so, what actions? - ✓ Would you encourage others to do a neighborhood walk?
 Why or why not?